morganoleary/adventure-game/README.md

 # Adventure Game

 Welcome to my adventure game!
 This app was created solely with Python and deployed with Heroku.
 This game is designed to create an enjoyable, option-based, adventure and allow users to choose their own path to see if they can get the highest score!

+This game is geared towards all age groups and audiences.
 Whether you are looking for ideas to create your own adventure game or if you are just looking for a fun adventure, this app is for you!

 ## User Stories
 - As a player, I want to be able to see clear rules for the game in order to know the objectives.